-Our clinic provides multidisciplinary services with optometry, occupational therapy, and social work services.
-Appointments include a full functional vision evaluation to better understand how you are doing with your remaining useful vision.
+Our clinic provides multidisciplinary services with optometry, occupational therapy, and social work.
+Appointments include a functional vision evaluation to better understand how you are doing with your remaining useful vision.
 With that information, we provide recommendations for tools and various resources for living your best life with vision loss.
-We aim to enhance or improve visual function with adaptive changes, magnifiers, telescopes, electronic devices, filters, lighting and contrast.
+We aim to enhance visual function with adaptive changes, magnifiers, telescopes, electronic devices, filters, lighting and contrast.

-Occupational therapy services include a fully functioning rehabilitation room equipped with a kitchenette, driver’s assessment, Dynavision light training reaction device, and many other tools to improve your skills to compensate for your vision loss.
+Occupational therapy services include a fully functional rehabilitation room equipped with a kitchenette, driver’s assessment, Dynavision, various video magnifiers, and many other tools to improve your skills to compensate for your vision loss.
 The occupational therapist can address aspects of your life and health that are being affected by your vision, work with you on skills to maintain independent living, and train on any recommended low vision aids.
 This training may include eccentric viewing, scanning, tracking, and other rehabilitation services.

-We offer on site social work services integrated into our appointments to address all aspects of life affected by vision loss.
+Social work services are integrated into our appointments to address all aspects of life affected by vision loss.
 Our social worker meets with patients to understand lifestyle changes and psychosocial impacts to help them create a plan for better rehabilitative outcomes.

 If you are interested in receiving vision rehabiliation services but are unsure if your insurance will cover it, please contact your insurance to confirm your specific coverage.